Quick answer: Yes, you can crack IELTS in 3 months if you follow a structured plan, practise each module weekly, and take timed mock tests.

 1. Know the test format

 The first step to cracking the IELTS test is to understand the test format.
 There are two types of IELTS tests - Academic and General Training.
 The Academic IELTS test is for those who wish to study in an English-speaking country, while the General Training IELTS test is for those who want to work or migrate to an English-speaking country.
-Familiarize yourself with the test format and understand the sections, types of questions, and time limits.
-You can find this information on the official IELTS website or through IELTS preparation materials.

-Also read: IELTS Exam Pattern 2023
+Also read: IELTS Exam pattern

 2. Create a study plan

 Develop a study plan and set achievable goals.
 Make a schedule that covers all the sections of the test, including listening, reading, writing, and speaking.
 Allocate time for each section based on your strengths and weaknesses.
-Divide the study plan into smaller tasks that you can achieve within a day or a week.
-You can use a planner or a calendar to track your progress.

 Also read: IELTS scholarships for international students